China’s new international paradigm: security first

 5. Full steam ahead: the CCP feels confident of its chances of success

 Since Xi came to power, China has adopted a new, multi-faceted approach to national security.
 The new system is intimately linked to the party’s and the system’s stability and survival and subsumes all other elements of policymaking, including China’s development goals.
 A solid institutional and legal framework has been built to implement the new approach.
-Although China’s official foreign policy principles remain unchanged,20 the party has reframed ever-wider areas of policy - diplomatic, economic, military or cultural - in national security terms.
+Although China’s official foreign policy principles20 remain unchanged, the party has reframed ever-wider areas of policy - diplomatic, economic, military or cultural - in national security terms.
 The new paradigm has produced a clear change in China’s behavior in the international arena.

 China’s expanded definition of national security has led to a correspondingly greater list of issues that the leadership considers to be core interests, attacks on which trigger a much stronger response from Beijing.
 This has had immediate consequences for China’s international counterparts.
 Other countries must be prepared to deal with a Chinese leadership that will respond forcefully and aggressively to any perceived criticism or attack against its interests, and that is ready to escalate any conflicts if matters of national security are concerned.
 This is often the case regardless of the impact on bilateral ties.